3 questions real estate teams must consider before investing in workplace tech

 Your first thought might be touchless entry and room- and desk-booking.
 Those are certainly must-have solutions.
 However, these features may not be enough on their own.
 If your goal is to empower your people to engage with the hybrid workplace as efficiently as possible, your technology investment should cover every base.
 It must:

 Reduce the confusion of navigating a hybrid environment

 Creating a positive employee experience is vital to guiding workers back to the office with confidence, but that doesn’t start and end with room- and desk-booking.

-Instead of settling for solving one aspect of the problem, target solutions with a broader focus, such as the employee experience app JLL Jet.
+Instead of settling for solving one aspect of the problem, target solutions with a broader focus, such as the workplace experience platform HqO.
 Look for opportunities to invest in workplace tech that can help you holistically create an employee experience that makes people want to spend time in the office.